chizurum4444/Natural_Language_Processing/README.md

 # Text_Classification
 Implemented an RNN model to classify text sequences
-- This model reaches an accuracy of ~80%
+- This model has an accuracy of ~80%